 - 12. (1 point.)
 Explain, in a sentence or two, how you implemented support for whitespace preceding a document's root element, drawing our attention to code you wrote to solve the problem. - 13.
 (30 points.)
-Okay, now it's time to eliminate another shortcoming: the parser's lack of support for attributes.
-Proceed to enhance your parser so that it supports the following grammar, where Name (which must be of positive length) can contain one or more letters, numbers, hyphens, periods, and underscores; CharData can be zero or more characters excluding only '<' and '>'; AttValue can be zero or more characters excluding only '<', '>', and '"'; S is any character for which java.lang.Character.isWhitespace returns true; denotes zero or more occurrences; and denotes one or more occurrences.
+Okay, now it's time to eliminate some other shortcomings, particularly the parser's lack of support for attributes.
+Proceed to enhance your parser so that it supports the following grammar, where Name is now one or more letters, numbers, hyphens, periods, and underscores; CharData can be zero or more characters excluding '<'; AttValue can be zero or more characters excluding '<'; AttValue can be zero or more character.isWhitespace returns true; denotes zero or more occurrences; and denotes one or more occurrences.

-'''

-element ::= STag content Etag

-content ::= (element | CharData)

-STag ::= '<' Name (S Attribute) S '>'

-Attribute ::= Name Eq '"' AttValue '"'

-Eq ::= S '=' S

-ETag ::= '<' '/' Name S '>'

-'''

-We suggest you focus your attention on Attributes.java and XMLParser.java.7 Though, you are welcome to declare and define other classes as you see fit; be sure they belong to the cscie259.project1.mf package.
+element ::= STag content Etag content ::= (element | CharData) STag ::= '<' Name (S+ Attribute) S^{} '>' Attribute ::= Name Eq '"' AttValue '"' Eq ::= S^{} '=' S^{} ETag ::= '<' '/' Name S^{} '>' We suggest you focus your attention on Attributes.java and XMLParser.java.4 Though, you are welcome to declare and define other classes as you see fit; be sure they belong to the cscie259.project1.mf package.